srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     > **Note**:  As the names suggest, *Static Thresholds* specify a constant expression for the threshold, whereas *Dynamic Thresholds* detection leverages advanced machine learning (ML) to learn metrics' historical behavior, identify patterns and anomalies that indicate possible service issues.
 You can learn more about *Dynamic Thresholds* [here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-dynamic-thresholds).

-    We are going to create a static threshold that raises and alert whenever the *connected devices (preview)* signal is equal to 5 or more.
+    You are going to create a static threshold that raises and alert whenever the *connected devices (preview)* signal is equal to 5 or more.

 1. In the **Operator** dropdown, click **Greater than or equal to**.